ihkk/KKSubs/README.md

 ### Jump to corresponding line

 This is a noun-GUI function.
-It can help you quickly jump from one line to its corresponding line.
+It can help you quickly jump from one text line to its corresponding line.

-Since this macro does not require the names of CN and JP styles, the default  is `TEXT-JP`, `TEXT-CN`, `TEXT-JP-U` and `TEXT-CN-U` .
+Since this macro does not require to input the names of CN and JP styles (as this macro is used as a short-cut function), the default can only match some certain terms.
 Other style names are not supported.
+Matching rules: the style name must contain `CN` or `JP` to indicate its language; there should be no `OP` or `ED` to avoid processing OP or ED lines.
+For normal lines there should be no `UP` or `U`, while for up lines there must be `U` or `UP`.